Rights groups ask Qatar to disclose whereabouts of migrant rights commentator

 “A week before his arrest, Malcolm gave a presentation to a large group of civil society organizations and trade unions about his experience of working in Qatar.”

-Qatar’s human rights record has been in the spotlight as it prepares to host the 2022 soccer World Cup, especially over migrant workers’ conditions.
-Doha has launched labour reforms that have aimed to address some concerns.
+Qatar’s human rights record has been in the spotlight as it prepares to host the 2022 soccer World Cup, especially over migrants’ living and working conditions.
+Doha has introduced labour reforms that aimed to address some concerns.

-The groups said that in response to a joint request from them, Qatar’s government confirmed Bidali’s detention and said he is under investigation for violating Qatar’s security laws and regulations, without disclosing his location.
+A Qatari government official through the government’s communications office (GCO) said a Kenyan national was taken into custody on May 5 and placed under investigation for violating Qatar’s security laws and regulations.

+“The individual retains all his rights under the law.
+All procedures of the investigation are being carried out in accordance with Qatari law,” said the official, who declined to be named.

 Writing by Lisa Barrington; Editing by Frances Kerry